Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: Introduction

-In Ref.~\cite{nomura2024beta}, $\beta$-decay properties as well as low-lying collective states of even-even and odd-odd nuclei from Kr to Cd isotopes near $N=60$ were studied within the framework of the mapped IBM \cite{nomura2008,nomura2010,nomura2011rot}: In that study, strength parameters of the IBM Hamiltonian describing even-even nuclei were determined microscopically so that the potential energy surface (PES) obtained from the self-consistent mean-field (SCMF) calculation employing a relativistic energy density functional (EDF) and a pairing force is mapped onto the expectation value of the boson Hamiltonian.
-The IBM is extended to treat odd-odd systems by introducing an unpaired neutron and an unpaired proton, and their couplings to the even-even (IBM) core, referred to as the interacting boson-fermion-fermion model (IBFFM) \cite{IBFM,brant1984}.
-The SCMF calculation in Ref.~\cite{nomura2024beta} provided single-particle energies and occupation probabilities for odd nucleons, which were used as a microscopic input to build the IBFFM Hamiltonian.
-Note, however, only the strength parameters for the interactions between unpaired nucleons and even-even boson cores and between unpaired nucleons were determined to reproduce the low-lying energy spectra of each odd-odd nucleus to a certain accuracy.
-The wave functions of the IBM and IBFFM, which give reasonable descriptions of low-lying states of even-even and odd-odd nuclei, respectively, were used to compute Gamow-Teller (GT) transition strength for the $\btm$ decay of the neutron-rich even-even isotopes.
-Within this scheme, observed systematic of the $\beta$-decay $\ft$ values along isotopic chains was reproduced reasonably well, but some of the measured $\ft$ values for those nuclei with $N\leqslant 60$ were significantly underestimated.
+In recent years a method of calculating $\beta$-decay properties has been developed \cite{nomura2020beta-1,nomura2020beta-2,nomura2022beta-ge,nomura2024beta} that consists of mapping the self-consistent mean-field (SCMF) solutions onto the IBM \cite{nomura2008,nomura2010,nomura2011rot}.
+In that method, strength parameters of the IBM Hamiltonian describing even-even nuclei are determined microscopically so that the potential energy surface (PES) obtained from the self-consistent mean-field (SCMF) calculation employing a given energy density functional (EDF) and a pairing force is mapped onto the expectation value of the boson Hamiltonian.
+Odd-odd nuclear systems are described in terms of the interacting boson-fermion-fermion model (IBFFM) \cite{IBFM,brant1984}, which consists of the even-even (IBM) core representing the collective motion, and an unpaired neutron and an unpaired proton as single-particle degrees of freedom.
+The SCMF calculation provides single-particle energies and occupation probabilities for odd nucleons, which are used as a microscopic input to build the IBFFM Hamiltonian.
+However, only the strength parameters for the interactions between unpaired nucleons and even-even boson cores and between unpaired nucleons are determined so as to reproduce the low-lying energy spectra of each odd-odd nucleus to a certain accuracy.
+The wave functions of the IBM and IBFFM, which give reasonable descriptions of low-lying states of even-even and odd-odd nuclei, respectively, are used to compute Gamow-Teller (GT) and Fermi transition strengths for the $\beta$ decays of interest.